 - Possible Questions & Answers.

-Probably you’ve heard about the likes of glycolic acid, lactic acid, tartaric acid, citric acid etc as being the types of alpha hydroxy acids (AHA), but do you know that mandelic acid is also an AHA?
+Probably you’ve heard about the likes of glycolic acid, lactic acid, tartaric acid, citric acid etc as being the types of alpha hydroxy acids (AHAs), but do you know that mandelic acid is also an AHA?
 Surprised?, Yea, sounds surprising.

 So, if you’re just knowing about mandelic acid and surprised to know it is an AHA, then take a sit and read this article till the end as we’re going to detail out everything you need to know about mandelic acid for skin.